V0IG3R/Chakravyuh/README.md

 # Chakravyuh
-An AI Based System for Crime Detection
+## An AI Based System for Crime Detection
+Chakravyuh is an AI Based System that analyses CCTV footage in real time and checks for three conditions **simultaneously**.
+The three conditions are:
+### 1. Mob Formation: